DriftCascade/DriftCascade-Site/site/content/blog/salvage-wars-first-look.md

 ## Backstory

-**Salvage Wars** is a single-player *roguelite extraction real-time tactics* game where you command a salvage crew picking through battlefields beneath an ongoing orbital war.
+**Salvage Wars** is a single-player *extraction real-time tactics* game where you command a salvage crew picking through battlefields beneath an ongoing orbital war.
 Each mission, you’ll scavenge high-value gear from wrecked ships, navigate hostile forces, and manage your crew’s survival.

 On each deployment, your small crew enters a fresh battlefield to recover what they can.
 You’re not alone: the local military, wreck survivors, rescue squads, rival scavengers, and bandits are all after the same prize.
 The longer you stay, the greater the reward, and the danger, creating a press-your-luck loop where greed often meets destruction.
 Units are persistent across missions, carrying their stats, injuries, and upgrades with them, making every loss meaningful.